 Rising almost 500 meters above the city, this communications and observation tower provides dramatic views of the city from its perch on the side of Mount Namsan.
 A cable car whisks you up the side of the mountain to the base of the tower.
 From here, you can go up in the tower and visit any one of four observation decks, one of which is a rotating restaurant.

 The views from the tower are great, but so are the views of the tower from most parts of the city.
-Computer-controlled LED lighting on the exterior of the tower provides a digital, visual cultural experience of Seoul with themed lighting presentations.
+Computer-controlled LED lighting on the exterior of the tower provides a digital, visual cultural experience of Seoul with changing themed lighting presentations.

 Address: 105 Namsangongwon-gil, Yongsan 2(i)ga-dong, Yongsan-gu, Seoul

-2. Bukchon Hanok Village
+2. Explore the Bukchon Hanok Traditional Village

-The neighborhoods feature hanoks or traditional Korean houses.
+The neighborhoods of narrow streets feature hanoks or traditional Korean houses.
 It's a unique place, as it's a historic area, very popular with tourists, but it's also a real neighborhood because the houses are all occupied.

 3. National Museum of Korea

 It focuses on archeology, history, and art and includes a vast collection of works and objects going back more than a million years.
-There are ancient and prehistoric artifacts, sculpture, paintings, and other artwork along with a large collection of objects and antiques.
+There are ancient and prehistoric artifacts, sculptures, paintings, and other artwork along with a large collection of objects and antiques.

 Address: 137 Seobinggo-ro, Seobinggo-dong, Yongsan-gu